-This action plan covers road registerable plug-in electric vehicles such as passenger cars, light commercial vehicles, buses, light trucks and heavy freight that can be charged directly from South Australia’s electricity grid.
+Road registerable plug-in electric vehicles such as passenger cars, light commercial vehicles, buses, light trucks and heavy freight that can be charged directly from South Australia’s electricity grid are in scope.

-Hydrogen fuel cell electric vehicles are a complementary focus within the action plan, as the deployment of hydrogen vehicles is several years behind plug-in electric vehicles.
+Hydrogen fuel cell electric vehicles are a complementary focus as the deployment of hydrogen vehicles is several years behind plug-in electric vehicles.

 The Electric Vehicle Council provides up to date information on electric vehicles in Australia, including available models, cost calculators, charging options and more.